 I am very happy to announce that I’ve successfully completed my doctoral studies and defended my thesis on the 4th of July 2019.
-I’m official Dr. techn.
-Alexander Pacha now.
+I’m now officially Dr. techn.
+Alexander Pacha.

 For my defense, I prepared a 45-minutes presentation.
 Unfortunately, not everyone who might be interested in it was able to physically join the event, so I decided to re-record the presentation and uploaded the video to YouTube.
 I hope you enjoy watching it, as it summarized all of the work that I’ve been doing in the last two-and-a-half years in less than an hour:

 Recently I was struggling with the fact that one of the datasets, that I was working with had the same images, but they were not correctly aligned.
 Since one of them had location annotations that I used for training a Music Object Detector, I had to align them somehow.

 For getting an impression on the alignment-error, look at the following images:

 Bitwise difference between the images